Use our infertility stats to learn more about infertility that affects so many couples

 While vital for some patients, in vitro fertilization and similar treatments account for less than 3% of infertility services, and about (or approximately) seven hundredths of one percent (0.07%) of U.S. health care costs.

-As of 2014, almost one million U.S. babies have been conceived via in vitro fertilization (IVF) since the procedure was developed in the 1980s.
+Since 1978, over 8 million babies worldwide have been conceived via in vitro fertilization (IVF) since the procedure was developed.